Yah, that makes sense

 Let it snow, damn it

-January 22nd, 2007, by The Goddess
+January 22nd, 2007, 9:55 AM by Goddess

 Yeah, I know, I hate snow.
 But shit, if the fluffy white crap is going to disrupt my world, can’t we just get 10 feet of it?
 I already know it would take a nuclear bomb going off in D.C. (if that!) to impede a workday, but I’m fine with working from home just so long as I don’t have to take my happy ass out in the cold.
 I wish we could just wear jeans already — my skirts and dress pants just aren’t made for warmth, and I can’t wear wool suits (allergic to the fabric).